krishna-mksm/Infrastructure-as-a-code/README.md

-# Infrastructure-as-a-code
+# automation script
-Terraform code for AWS infra
+Automation script for cpu usage and db backup